 Quizzes and Testing in Canvas

-This session is designed for Unit Coordinators and teaching staff who are responsible for creating, editing, or managing online tests and quizzes.
+This training is designed for Unit Coordinators and teaching staff who are responsible for creating, editing, or managing online tests and quizzes.
 It will help you understand how to work with migrated Blackboard tests and how to build new assessments using Canvas’s quiz functionality.
+You will:

 Who